This is more about sensor modules, but I might add tips for devices later (e.g. aranet4).

 • SenseAir S12 (NDIR) is probably good but I didn’t test it.

-my concerns with other sensors
+my thoughts on other sensors

 SGP30 (MOX)